 The Global Maritime Distress and Safety System has been agreed internationally within IMO by amendment to the SOLAS Convention.
-For the purposes of the GMDSS communication equipment carriage requirements, the oceans and seas of the world have been divided into four "sea areas", as follows:
+For the purposes of the GMDSS communication equipment carriage requirements, the oceans and seas of the world have been divided into four "sea areas" (MSC.496(105)), as follows:

-- Sea area A1 Sea area within the radio-telephone coverage of at least one VHF coast station in which continuous digital selective calling (DSC) alerting is available; - Sea area A2 Sea area, excluding sea area A1, within the radio-telephone coverage of at least one MF coast station in which continuous DSC alerting is available; - Sea area A3 Sea area, excluding sea areas A1 and A2, within the coverage of approved satellite service providers in which continuous alerting is available;
+- Sea area A1 means an area within the radio-telephone coverage of at least one very high frequency (VHF) coast station in which continuous digital selective calling (DSC)1 alerting is available, as may be defined by a Contracting Government;2 - Sea area A2 means an area, excluding sea area A1, within the radio-telephone coverage of at least one medium frequency (MF) coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government;2 - Sea area A3 means an area, excluding sea areas A1 and A2, within the coverage of a recognized mobile satellite service (RMSS) supported by the ship Earth station carried on board in which continuous alerting is available; - Sea area A4 means an area outside of sea areas A1, A2 and A3.

-&lt;sup>1DSC is a technique using digital codes enabling a radio station to establish contact with, and transfer information to, another station or group of stations, and complying with the relevant recommendations of the International Radio Consultative Committee.
+1 DSC is a technique using digital codes enabling a radio station to establish contact with, and transfer information to, another station or group of stations, and complying with the relevant recommendations of the International Radio Consultative Committee.